 - Butler, Judith.
 Bodies That Matter: On the Discursive Limits of Sex.
 Routledge, 1996. - Bychowski, M.W.
 "The Isle of Hermaphrodites: Disorienting the Place of Intersex in the Middle Ages."
 Postmedieval: A Journal of Medieval Cultural Studies, vol. 9, no. 2, 2018, pp. 161-78. - Cohen, Jeffrey Jerome, editor.
 Monster Theory.
 University of Minnesota Press, 1996. - DeVun, Leah.
 The Shape of Sex: Nonbinary Gender from Genesis to the Renaissance.
 Columbia University Press, 2021. - Framing Agnes.
 Directed by Chase Joynt, performances by Angelica Ross, Jen Richards, and Zackary Drucker, Fae Productions and Level Ground, 2022. - Halberstam, Jack.
-Trans\: A Quick and Quirky Account of Gender Variability.
+Trans: A Quick and Quirky Account of Gender Variability.
 Oakland, University of California, 2018. - Hird, Myra J. Queering the Non/Human.
 Routledge, 2008. - Mittman, Asa Simon, and Peter J. Dendle, editors.
 The Ashgate Research Companion to Monsters and the Monstrous.
 Ashgate Publishing, 2016. - Steel, Karl.
 How to Make a Human: Animals and Violence in the Middle Ages.
 The Ohio State University Press, 2011. - Steel, Karl.
 How Not to Make a Human: Pets, Feral Children, Worms, Sky Burial, Oysters.
 University of Minnesota Press, 2019.

 In 1996, Jeffrey Cohen founded the discipline of monster theory in his anthology Monster Theory.
 The origin of queer theory is not as easily pinned down, due in part to its roots in the study of gender and sexuality - although I will also begin in 1996 with Judith Butler's Bodies that Matter - and this is in fact quite appropriate.
 Together, monster and queer theory represent a trend in reconsidering the issue of category crisis as expressed between dominant and minority identities, or the center and margins.
 Monster theory explores how categories of identities are defined along lines of acceptability, while Butler dissolves the essential nature of these categories.
 Both are necessary because you cannot dissolve boundaries if you haven't first found them.
-The question I ask for this literature review is: how does queer and monster theory define and abandon categories of identity that can be applied to transgender medieval figures?
+The question I ask for this literature review is: How do queer and monster theory challenge and redefine categories of identity, particularly in relation to transgender representations in medieval texts?

 Although many of the theorists I discuss are modern, I apply them to the medieval, following the necessary collapsing of time as proposed by Carolyn Dinshaw and José Esteban Muñoz.
 In multiple works, including Getting Medieval and How Soon is Now?
 Dinshaw looks for the undefinable "queer touches" that draw together modern and medieval figures.
+Modern theorists also allow us to gain new insights and perspectives that might otherwise be lost when focusing only on the medieval.
 Although many centuries divide the discipline of queer theory, and modern queer theory in particular, from medieval subjects, there are "queer touches" between not only modern theory and medieval subjects, but the scholars who practice theory and the subjects they study.
 In order to access the medieval, a boundary-crossing is necessary.
 While Dinshaw looks to the past, Muñoz looks to the future, an ever-expanding and unattainable horizon.
 To attain a complete queerness, Muñoz argues, is impossible, and yet we continue to move toward it.
 Dinshaw and Muñoz remind us that queerness necessitates a stretching across time, one that recognizes the incompleteness of what we stretch for.